Objectives & Accreditation:

-Credit Designation: The Center for Emergency Medical Education (CEME) designates this live activity for a maximum of 39.5 AMA PRA Category 1 Credits™.
-Main conference earns 24 credits, Optional AWEP course earns 15.50 credits and Optional Wound Management course earns 2.0 credits.
+Credit Designation: The Center for Emergency Medical Education (CEME) designates this live activity for a maximum of 39.50 AMA PRA Category 1 Credits™.
+Main conference earns 24.00 credits; Optional AWEP course earns 15.50 credits; Wound Management earns 2.0 credits and OB workshop earns 2.0 credits, Dental workshop earns 2.0 credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-This activity is anticipated to offer up to 39.5 hours of AOA Category 2-A CME credit, pending approval by the AOA.

 Disclosure: It is the policy of Center for Emergency Medical Education (CEME) to ensure balance, independence, objectivity, and scientific rigor in all its sponsored educational activities, and that all contributors present information in an objective, unbiased manner without endorsement or criticism of specific products or services and that the relationships that contributors disclose will not influence their contributions.
 Those in a position to control the content of this educational activity are required to disclose to learners all relevant financial relationships with any commercial interests prior to the beginning of the educational activity.

 Resolution of Conflicts of Interest: In accordance with the ACCME Standards for Commercial Support of CME, the Center for Emergency Medical Education implemented mechanisms, prior to the planning and implementation of this CME activity, to identify and resolve conflicts of interest for all individuals in a position to control content of this CME activity.